-Earlier this year, a French couple decided to name their daughter Nutella because they hoped she could emulate the sweetness and popularity of the chocolate spread.
+Two years ago, a French couple decided to name their daughter Nutella because they hoped she could emulate the sweetness and popularity of the chocolate spread.
 One French judge wasn’t having it, and insisted that the name could only lead to “mockery and disobliging remarks.”
-It was ruled that the child’s named be shortened to the considerably more conventional-sounding “Ella.”
+It was ruled that the child’s name be shortened to the considerably more conventional-sounding “Ella.”

 2. AKUMA (DEVIL)